 Market Surveillance Regulations

-The procedures for designating Union testing facilities are laid down in a Commission implementing act: Commission
+The procedures for designating Union testing laboratories are laid down in a Commission implementing act: Commission

-Implementing Regulation (EU) 2022/1267 (Slovak version), which establishes procedures for the designation of Union testing facilities for the purposes of market surveillance and verification of the conformity of products in accordance with Regulation (EU) 2019/1020 of the European Parliament and of the Council, applicable from August 10, 2022.
+Implementing Regulation (EU) No. 2022/1267 (Slovak version), which establishes procedures for the designation of Union testing laboratories for the purposes of market surveillance and verification of the conformity of products in accordance with Regulation (EU) 2019/1020 of the European Parliament and of the Council (EU) 2019/1020, which will apply as of August 10, 2022.
 Commission Implementing Regulation (EU) 2022/1267 addresses the insufficient capacity for laboratory testing in the Union.

 Conditions for the designation of Union testing facilities: